Dead245/Dead245/README.md

 # Welcome 👋🏻
 <img align="right"  alt="Animated Humaniod in Unity" title="Animated Humaniod I made using Unity and Blender" src="https://user-images.githubusercontent.com/116427900/202845982-028143e0-a5fa-45de-9077-ba4b37653b40.gif" width="200px">

 Hi!
-My name is Colton and I am a software programmer, enjoying making new systems and modifications.<br>
+My name is Colton and I am a software programmer, enjoying making new systems and modifications.<br> I've been **creating different programs since 2017**, and have been **using GitHub since mid 2022**.

 - *Currently looking for a career in software development, and trying to expand my knowledge*